What is biodiesel?

 Get The Facts About Biodiesel

-American GreenFuels biodiesel burns cleaner and more efficiently than other heating oils.
+American GreenFuels certified and environmentally validated biodiesel burns cleaner and more efficiently than other heating oils.
 Get all the facts about biodiesel and debunk some popular myths so you can make an informed choice.

 Myth: Pump Seizures & Filter Concerns: Biodiesel will cause filters in oil burner systems to "freeze" up or "seize."